 Fell in love five months after she arrived in Thailand in 2012, while on a boat from the mainland to Koh Samui.
 She has a shark tattoo that she regrets, a law degree and a memory of a single perfect week.

 Somelier recently hired to work at a restaurant with a Michelin star in another country.
+But now the shutdown.
 If he's leaving, he needs to make a decision.
 He's bought the ring.
 He'll ask him tonight.